wadelau/wadelau.github.io/hanjst/hanjst-class.md

 Regarding to backend or  server-side for Hanjst, it is only one task to do.
 The task in server-side is to output a group of key-value pairs in JSON format to client-side.

-This preparation work of JSON can be split into two parts: one is to read all server-side data for business, and the other is to read other embedded template files and
+This preparation work of JSON can be split into two parts: one is to read all server-side data for business, and the other is to read other embedded template files and output them as common key-value pairs.

+Here we have an example of this kind of JSON.

 ### Hanjst Class for Server-side
 ---